Pilcro + The Breaker Relaxed Jeans

 At Anthropologie

-Style No. 4122382010235; Color Code: 031 For a tailored twist on everyday denim, look no further than the Breaker: With a relaxed, tapered leg and a please-tuck rise, this pair styles perfectly with graphic tees, blouses, and buttondowns.
+Style No. 4122900970023; Color Code: 092 For a tailored twist on everyday denim, look no further than the Breaker: With a relaxed, tapered leg and a please-tuck rise, this pair styles perfectly with graphic tees, blouses, and buttondowns.
 Designed to be dressed up or down with ease, they're an instant favorite for hangouts at home or sunny day adventures.
+Meet The Mill: Orta Anadolu Dedicated to reducing its footprint on the environment, Turkey-based Orta Anadolu is beloved for its fine denim fabrications and sustainable production methodology - think reduced chemical emissions, water conservation, and transparently-sourced raw materials.
+With a worldwide reputation for quality, Orta Anadolu-sourced denims are beloved by premium labels and customers alike.
 About Pilcro Our exclusive Pilcro label offers effortless style and endless possibilities for everyday outfitting.
 From top to bottom, each piece is both versatile and comfy - just how all your favorites should be!
 Delivering iconic silhouettes crafted from premium denim - along with boho blouses, breezy buttondowns, and beyond - this only-at-Anthro collection is designed to fit, flatter, and feel amazing.
-97% cotton, 2% polyester, 1% elastane Relaxed fit Ultra-high rise Five-pocket styling Front zip Machine wash Imported Dimensions Standard: 11.75" rise 27" inseam 7.75" leg opening Petites: 11.5" rise 25" inseam 7.75" leg opening Plus: 13" rise 26.5" inseam 8.25" leg opening
+64% organic cotton, 36% recycled lyocell Ultra high-rise Relaxed fit Five-pocket styling Front zip Machine wash Imported